awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Roles.md

 #### Changing parameter to require SCRAM<a name="PostgreSQL_Password_Encryption_configuration.require-scram"></a>

 This is the final step in the process\.
-After you make the change in the following procedure, any user accounts \(roles\) that still use `md5` encryption for passwords won't be able to log in to the RDS for PostgreSQL DB instance\.
+After you make the change in the following procedure, any user accounts \(roles\) that still use `md5` encryption for passwords can't log in to the RDS for PostgreSQL DB instance\.

 The `rds.accepted_password_auth_method` specifies the encryption method that the RDS for PostgreSQL DB instance accepts for a user password during the login process\.
 The default value is `md5+scram`, meaning that either method is accepted\.
-In the image, you can find the default setting for this parameter\.
+In the following image, you can find the default setting for this parameter\.

 ![\[The RDS console showing the default and allowed values for the rds.accepted_password_auth_method parameters.\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/pwd-encryption-md5-scram-2.png)